 - A minimum of 10% discount (from selling price) is applicable to all units that are not subjected to government price control.

 - Eligible properties in Peninsular Malaysia must be registered with REHDA Malaysia.
 Eligible properties in Sabah and Sarawak must be registered with SHAREDA and/or SHEDA respectively;

 - The stamp duty exemption is applicable to the following in relation to the purchase of residential property by an individual Malaysian citizen

 RM100,001- RM500,000 = Exempted

 RM1,000,001 – RM2,500,000 =3%

 Instrument on securing Loan are exempted up to RM2.5 mil

-*HOC 2019 is an initiative by the Government to address the property overhang issue in the country, and to further stimulate the housing sector.
+- HOC 2019 is an initiative by the Government stimulate the housing sector.
 As such, the Government offers stamp duties exemptions on Instrument of Transfer and Instrument on Loan Agreement.

 *The discount is given based on approved APDL pricing and must be reflected in the SPA.Eligible properties in Peninsular Malaysia must be registered with the Real Estate and Housing Developers’ Association (REHDA) Malaysia, while eligible properties in Sabah and Sarawak must be registered with Sabah Housing and Real Estate Developers Association (SHAREDA) and Sarawak Housing and Real Estate Developers’ Association (SHEDA) respectively.